Canon 1D Mark IV vs Fujifilm X-T3

 It is notable that the X-T3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not offer wifi capability.

 The X-T3 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 1D Mark IV vs Fujifilm X-T3